-The Stevens XR Lab is dedicated to providing the entire Stevens community the opportunity to explore augmented reality, virtual reality, mixed reality, 360-degree video, and other extended reality (XR) technologies.
+The Stevens XR Lab is dedicated to providing the entire Stevens community the opportunity to explore virtual reality (VR), mixed reality (MR), augmented reality (AR), 360-video and other extended reality (XR) technologies.

-Teaching with Extended Reality (XR) Faculty Showcase
+Teaching with Extended Reality (XR) Faculty Showcase 2023

-On April 21, 2022, Dr. Paola DiMarzio and Dr. Biruk Gebre shared how they incorporated XR into their Fall 2021 courses.
-In collaboration with the Division of Information Technology’s XR Lab, Dr. DiMarzio and Dr. Gebre each successfully piloted the use of XR technology in one of their courses, with a combined total of more than 120 students.
-Watch the recording to learn about the impact of XR technology on student learning, as well as best practices and recommendations for using immersive technologies in instruction.
+On April 21, 2022, Dr. Paola DiMarzio (Department of Chemistry and Chemical Biology) and Dr. Biruk Gebre (Department of Mechanical Engineering) shared how they incorporated XR into their Fall 2021 courses.
+In collaboration with the Division of Information Technology’s XR Lab, Dr. DiMarzio and Dr. Gebre each successfully piloted the use of XR technology in their courses, with a combined total of more than 120 students.
+Watch the recording of the 2022 Showcase to learn about the impact of XR technology on these students.

 Learn more about the XR Lab

 Get support through our self help resources, contacting IT support or visiting TRAC.